Lights on the Lake Fireworks Display

 Make it an experience in old-fashioned Americana: Pack a picnic.
 Bring your family and friends.
 Watch the sun slip behind the peaks of Desolation Wilderness… the alpenglow illuminates the ridges… the azure velvet of dusk… and finally, Lake Tahoe shimmering from a waning crescent moon watched over by bright planets Venus and Jupiter.
 Then the spectacle of lights and colors begins!

-The music and fireworks are synchronized by a computer program onto a CD that triggers the firing of the shells with the music.
-The music must fit the display and selection – editing the music and fireworks takes a great deal of thought and goes through a number of iterations before the final edition is produced.
+The fireworks are set to music, so be sure to have KRLT radio ready by 9:45 pm.
 The show is shot from three barges anchored near the Stateline area of Lake Tahoe.
 Loading the barges with more than 3,500 shells is executed by hand and is true muscle-straining work.
 The days after the show are spent on clean-up by a specially outfitted boat to recover surface flotsam and jetsam, and divers collect debris from the Lake bottom.
 Interestingly, the fireworks are designed to oxidize and much of the debris collected has actually fallen off private boats or washed off a beach.

 Wishing all a very special, fun, safe Independence Day!